 The merge function is carried out in the following manner:

 - All document groups of the imported project will be inserted with their documents, possibly generating duplicates.
-If a text group entitled “Interviews” exists in both projects, the resulting merged project will have two text groups of this name.
-The options above can be set so that already existing documents are ignored and so that no duplicate document groups are created.
+If a document group entitled “Interviews” exists in both projects, the resulting merged project will have two groups of this name.
+The options above can be set so that already existing documents are ignored and so that no duplicate document groups and sets are created.

 - All internal and external links will be imported.

 - Maps in MAXMaps will be imported and added to the existing maps.

 - Each variable will be analyzed to determine if it already exists in the project.